 - Our Student Access Office offers assistance to students.
 Any student with a documented disability is eligible to request services through Student Access.

 -The cost of college includes tuition, fees, books, room and board.
 Families should also consider personal expenses including transportation and personal spending.
-The average gross cost per year for a student attending full-time and living on campus freshman year is approximately $27,000 (95% of our students qualify for funding that reduces this overall cost).
 Use our Net Price Calculator for a personal estimate.